MAECProject/maec-to-stix/docs/getting_started.rst

 .. code-block:: bash

     $ maec_wrap.py -h
-      usage: maec_wrap.py [-h] infile outfile
+      usage: maec_wrap.py [-h] [--outfile OUTFILE] infile

       MAEC to STIX Wrapper Script v1.0.0-alpha1

       positional arguments:
-        infile      the name of the input MAEC Package XML file to wrap in STIX. outfile     the name of the output STIX Package XML file.
+        infile                the name of the input MAEC Package XML file to wrap in STIX.

       optional arguments:
-        -h, --help  show this help message and exit
+        -h, --help            show this help message and exit --outfile OUTFILE, -o OUTFILE
+                              the name of the output STIX Package XML file.
+If not specified, defaults to sys.stdout.

 Basics
 ,,,,,,

-To wrap a MAEC Package in STIX, just provide the input filename and output filename, respectively.
+To wrap a MAEC Package in STIX, just provide the input filename and optionally the output filename, respectively.
+If no output filename is specified, the script will print the output STIX Package to ``sys.stdout``.

 .. code-block:: bash

-    $ maec_wrap.py maec_doc.xml stix_doc.xml
+    $ maec_wrap.py maec_doc.xml --outfile stix_doc.xml

 maec_extract_indicators.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~